Need help with your Discussion

 Introduction

 Why do I have to suffer the consequences of sin when I was not the one who ate the forbidden fruit?’
-This is an age-old question that many have and others still ask.
-It may seem unfair that one man’s (and woman’s) fault has had a domino effect over the centuries and will continue to do so for the remainder of humankind’s time here on earth.
-However, by understanding the nature of God, His plan for man, and the redemptive strategy, He put in place, the answer to the question above becomes clear.
-Analyzing sin and its consequences to the human race as well as God’s remedy to the problem, is detrimental.
+This is an age-old question that many have, and others still ask.
+It may seem unfair that one Man’s (and woman’s) fault has had a domino effect over the centuries and will continue to do so for the remainder of humankind’s time here on Earth.
+However, by understanding the nature of God, His plan for Man, and the redemptive strategy, He put in place, the answer to the question above becomes clear.
+Analyzing sin and its consequences to the human race and God’s remedy to the problem is detrimental.

-Explain how sin entered the world and analyze the implications and consequences of sin for the human condition, focusing on how this issue appears in the history, literature, and theology of the Old Testament.
+Explain how sin entered the world and analyze the implications and consequences of sin for the human condition, focusing on how this issue appears in the Old Testament’s history, literature, and theology.
 Identify New Testament teachings that align with Old Testament history, literature, and theology.

-In the beginning, the Spirit of God was hovering over the waters (Genesis 1:2), and God the Father spoke, creating life and nature.
-Man and woman were also created in the image of God, and unlike the other creations, God Himself molded man from clay and woman from man’s rib.
+In the beginning, the Spirit of God hovered over the waters (Genesis 1:2), and God the Father spoke, creating life and nature.
+Man and woman were also made in the image of God, and unlike the other creations, God Himself molded Man from clay and woman from Man’s rib.
 These accounts are reported in Genesis Chapters 1 and 2.
-Jesus Christ was also involved in the creation of life as well as in the creation of man.
-John 1:1-5 states that the Word which was with God from the very beginning, created everything and that anything that was made was only through Him.
-This Word became flesh and came to dwell in the earth that He created.
+Jesus Christ was also involved in the creation of life as well as in the creation of Man.
+John 1:1-5 states that the Word, with God from the beginning, created everything and that anything made was only through Him.
+This Word became flesh and dwelled on the Earth that He created.
 Hence, it is clear that the Father and the Son (Jesus Christ) were one from the very beginning and were responsible for creating everything seen and unseen.
-The Holy Spirit was on the earth while the Father and the Son were in heaven.
+The Holy Spirit was on the Earth while the Father and the Son were in heaven.

 In Genesis 3:8, the Bible records that Adam and Eve heard the Lord walking; they could not see Him but could hear his steps and voice; He had no physical form, which could only mean He was a Spirit.
-This indicates that the Holy Spirit was already on earth and was communing with the man and his wife.
-From this, it can be concluded that the Holy Spirit was already communing with man before the entry of sin.
+This indicates that the Holy Spirit was already on Earth and was communing with the Man and his wife.
+From this, it can be concluded that the Holy Spirit was already connected with Man before the entry of sin.
 Thus, it was sin that caused Him to break this communion.

-When the serpent (who is the devil and a fallen angel) told Eve that she could eat the fruit of knowledge and become like God, it marked the beginning of the end of God communing with man.
-God had forbidden Adam from eating off the tree of knowledge, and knowing this; the serpent approached Eve instead.
+When the serpent (the devil and a fallen angel) told Eve that she could eat the fruit of knowledge and become like God, it marked the beginning of the end of God communing with Man.
+God had forbidden Adam from eating off the Tree of Knowledge, so the serpent approached Eve instead.
 The Bible records that Adam and not Eve were given the instructions (Eve had not been created by then) (Gen 2:16-18).
 Eve got the information, presumably from Adam; therefore, she was more vulnerable to manipulation from the serpent.
-The serpent knew that Eve relied on a second-level report of information or hearsay, which made it easy for him to plant doubt in her mind.
+The serpent knew that Eve relied on a second-level report of news or gossip, which made it easy for him to plant doubt in her mind.
 When the serpent asked her, “Did God say…”, those were words to make her question whether it was God who said it or whether her husband was making up the whole story.
 She had no evidence to back the claim, so introducing new information that was a lie was easy.
 The serpent then told her that she and her husband would not die; instead, they would be like God, an idea that appealed to her.
-However, this was a twisted truth, for man was already like God as he had been created in His image.
-After eating the forbidden fruit, the two realized that they were naked and hid away from the Lord (Anderson, 2002).
+However, this was a twisted truth, for Man was already like God as he had been created in His image.
+After eating the forbidden fruit, the two realized they were naked and hid away from the Lord (Anderson, 2002).

-Explain the classical theological notion of sin as a privation of the good, and show how this view is beneficial to understanding the biblical idea of sin.
+Explain the classical theological notion of sin as a privation of the good, and show how this view benefits understanding the biblical idea of sin.

-The fact that Adam and Eve first noticed their nakedness is symbolic of man’s inadequacy outside of God.
+The fact that Adam and Eve first noticed their nakedness symbolizes Man’s inadequacy outside God.
 They two had disobeyed God, and that had brought them shame.
 This disobedience was met with punishment upon Adam, Eve, and the serpent, as stated in Genesis 3: 14-19.
-Man was cut off from God because of sin.
-When sin was introduced on earth, it began to proliferate, as was seen in the murder of Abel by his brother Cain (Gen 4:8-16), which also attracted punishment on him.
-It is also shown in; the corruption of the earth that made God destroy it in flood and saving Noah and his family (Genesis 6:11-13; 7:1); and the destruction of Sodom and Gomorrah and saving of Lot (Genesis 19:24).
+The Man was cut off from God because of sin.
+When sin was introduced on Earth, it began to increase, as was seen in the murder of Abel by his brother Cain (Gen 4:8-16), which also attracted punishment on him.
+It is also shown in; the corruption of the Earth that made God destroy it in flood and saving Noah and his family (Genesis 6:11-13; 7:1); and the destruction of Sodom and Gomorrah and saving of Lot (Genesis 19:24).

-Additionally, throughout the Old Testament, every time the Israelites turned away from worshipping God and doing evil in His sight, He would punish them by making their enemies defeat them in battle and even capture them as slaves.
+Additionally, throughout the Old Testament, whenever the Israelites turned away from worshipping God and doing evil in His sight, He would punish them by making their enemies defeat them in battle and even capture them as enslaved people.
 Examples of these incidences are recorded in the Books of Judges 3:7; 2 Kings: 17-19; Jeremiah: 39; among others.
-It is clear from these and other examples throughout the Old Testament recordings that God was displeased with sin.
-He patiently waited for man to turn away from sin, but when that did not happen, He would punish individuals and entire nations.
+From these and other examples throughout the Old Testament recordings, it is clear that God was displeased with sin.
+He patiently waited for a man to turn away from sin, but when that did not happen, He would punish individuals and entire nations.

 As stated earlier, in the New Testament, the wages of sin have been categorically stated as death.
 The Book of Revelations talks about the visions that John, the disciple of Jesus, had of heaven and hell.
 Those who choose redemption through accepting Jesus as Christ would enter heaven, while those who rejected it would be sent to an eternal lake of fire.